ibexa/documentation-developer/docs/cdp/cdp_guide.md

 In the Audience Builder, you can create audiences - groups of users that meet the assumed conditions.
 You can choose specific conditions: `did`, `did not`, or `have`.
 The conditions `did` and `did not` allow you to use events like buy, visit or add to a cart from online tracking.
 The  `have` conditions are tied to personal characteristics and can be used to track the sum of all buys or top-visited categories.

 You can also connect created audiences to the activations.

 ![Audience Builder](img/audience_builder.png)

-## Limitations

-Regarding data export, currently, only Stream File transport is supported and can be initialized from the configuration.

 ## Benefits